 - PIR LKM, a practical battery-powered PIR sensor to install wherever you need it, with a range of 11 meters, 110º horizontal angle and 60º vertically.

-- OWSOO, one of the well-known brands in smart security and presenting this wireless PIR motion sensor and ideal for alarms.
+- No products found., one of the well-known brands in smart security and presenting this wireless PIR motion sensor and ideal for alarms.
 With up to 100 meters of range and for indoor use.

 - Dioche, a sensor protected against the elements for use both inside and outside the home.
 With a wide range to avoid blind spots and with alert via mobile app.